wavefrontHQ/wavefront-sdk-python/README.md

 1. Merge all the changes that need to go into the release to the master branch.
 2. Open the `setup.py` file from the top level directory of the project.
-3. Search for `version=` in the file to find the version number for example `1.8.10`.
+3. Search for version= in the file to find the version number, for example 1.8.15.
+4. Create a pull request, get it reviewed and approved, and merge it after approval.
+5. Check [test.pypi.org](https://test.pypi.org/project/wavefront-sdk-python) for a published package, make sure it's production ready.
-4. Log into Github, click **Releases** on the right, and click **Draft a new release**.
+6. Log in to GitHub, click Releases on the right, and click Draft a new release.
-5. For **Choose a tag**, choose the version you found in step 3, and prefix it with `v` for example `v1.8.10`.
+7. For **Choose a tag**, choose the version you found in step 3, and prefix it with `v` for example `v1.8.15`.
 You need to enter the version where it says **Find or create new tag**.

 <img src="images/choose-version.png" alt="A diagram that shows how to choose version"/>

-6. Provide a short but descriptive title for the release.
+8. Provide a short but descriptive title for the release.
-7. Fill in the details of the release.
+9. Fill in the details of the release.
 Please copy the markdown from the previous release and follow the same format.
-8. Click **Publish release.** to start publishing the release to pypi.org.
+10. Click **Publish release.** to start publishing the release to pypi.org.
-9. From the Github top navigation bar of this project, click the **Actions** tab.
+11. From the GitHub top navigation bar of this project, click the **Actions** tab.
 On the first line of the list of workflows, you should see a workflow running that will publish your release to pypi.org.
-10. When the workflow from step 9 has a green checkmark next to it, go to [pypi.org](https://pypi.org/project/wavefront-sdk-python/) and verify that the latest version is published.
+12. When the workflow from step 9 has a green checkmark next to it, go to [pypi.org](https://pypi.org/project/wavefront-sdk-python/) and verify that the latest version is published.